Macdor/SEUIF97/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8242452.svg)](https://doi.org/10.5281/zenodo.8242452)

-This is the C implementation of the high-speed IAPWS-IF97 package **seuif97**.
+This is the C implementation of the high-speed IAPWS-IF97 package **SEUIF97**.
 It is suitable for computation-intensive calculations，such as the simulation of non-stationary processes, on-line process monitoring and optimizations.

-Through the high-speed library, the results of the IAPWS-IF97 are accurately produced several times faster than repeated squaring method and `math.pow()` of the C standard library.
+Through the high-speed library, IAPWS-IF97 results are generated with high accuracy and at speeds significantly faster than the **repeated squaring method** or the standard C library's `math.pow()`

-The speed of SEUIF97 is also far faster than various approximate equations and algorithms for a fast calculation of the properties for water and steam.
+**SEUIF97** is also significantly faster than approximate equations and fast-calculation algorithms for water and steam properties.

 **Key Acceleration Methods**